 Students at the Center for Play Research learn the importance of play in healthy child development and early childhood education, including global perspectives and issues of gender and racial inequities.
 At the Language Development Lab, student researchers examine the social and linguistic influences that shape children’s communication skills.

-Ethnic studies scholars can work with faculty to pursue original research in Bay Area communities of color.
-Recent student projects have included investigations into local residents’ perspectives on safety, food access for low-income African American mothers, and the impact of the emerging Latino vote.
+Through fieldwork in Bay Area communities of color, students have investigated local residents’ perspectives on safety, food access for low-income African American mothers, and the impact of the emerging Latino/a vote.